Ingibjörg Sigurðardóttir

-Ingibjörg Sigurðardóttir (born 7 October 1997) is an Icelandic footballer who plays as a defender for Vålerenga in the Toppserien, the top-tier women's football league in Norway.
+Ingibjörg Sigurðardóttir (born 7 October 1997) is an Icelandic footballer who plays as a defender for SC Freiburg in the Frauen-Bundesliga, the top-tier women's football league in Germany.
 A multi-sport athlete in her youth, she played in the Icelandic top-tier basketball league and for Iceland's junior national basketball teams before fully focusing on football.

 Football

 Club career

 Ingibjörg grew up in Grindavík in southwest Iceland and joined the local club Grindavík at a young age.
 On August 17, 2011, at 13 years old, she debuted for Grindavík's senior in a match against Þróttur Reykjavík in the top-tier women's football league in Iceland.
 In 2012, at the age of 14 years, Ingibjörg signed with Breiðablik, the record champions in Icelandic women's football.
 In August 2012, she debuted for Breiðablik senior team.
 Until 2016, she played alternately with the youth and senior team, then exclusively for the senior team.

 In December 2017, Ingibjörg signed with Djurgårdens IF of the Damallsvenskan.

+In January 2024, Ingibjörg went to Bundesliga club MSV Duisburg and stayed until summer.
+In summer 2024, Duisburg had to close down their women's team due to financial issues.
+Ingibjörg then moved to Brøndby.

+In August 2025, Ingibjörg signed with SC Freiburg.

 National team career

 At the age of 14, Ingibjörg was called for the Icelandic U-17 team, which participated in the qualifying tournament for the 2012 UEFA Women's Under-17 Championship.
 Her first game for the U17 team was on April 18, 2012, in Poperinge against Belgium.
 Ingibjörg also participated in the qualifying tournament for the 2014 UEFA Women's Under-17 Championship.
 In March 2014, Ingibjörg debuted for the Icelandic U-19 team in a match against Finland.
 Ingibjörg played her first international match for Iceland senior team on June 8, 2017, in a 0–0 away game against Ireland when she played 90 minutes.
 Shortly thereafter, Ingibjörg was included in the squad that represented Iceland at the UEFA Women's Euro 2017.
 She played against France and Switzerland in the Group Stage.

+On 13 June 2025, Ingibjörg was called up to the Iceland squad for the UEFA Women's Euro 2025.